A Total Commitment

 Please watch our new Sponsor video.
 It describes sponsorship in details per the steps below, and as listed in the Emmaus guidebook.
 This video was produced by our own Grace Emmaus Community via the Board’s strategic brainstorm team on sponsorship.
 Please enable your audio speakers to hear it.

 Sponsors must review, and commit to, all guidelines below.

 Here is a summary from the Emmaus Library Series’ ‘Sponsorship’ book on the “Responsibilities of the Sponsor”:

-- Meet with your pilgrim to summarize the info in Step One.
+- Meet with your pilgrim to inform them about Emmaus.
 Pray for God to give you calmness, assurance, and perseverance.
 If your Pilgrim is married, it’s best to meet with both partners to discuss the Walk to Emmaus.
 The design of the Emmaus movement is to affirm the sanctity of marriage and commitment of spouses to each other.
 Presenting the information to both partners may preclude misunderstandings and lessen divisiveness.
 Share important aspects about the walk such as…

 - Tell when, where, and the time and length of the walk.